 4 Configuring Tentacle Server for NFS concurrent access

-If you want to store the agents' XML files in the shared disk (instead of having each server handle their own locally), Tentacle must be configured on both servers so the XML files get distributed into separate folders.
-This will prevent concurrency problems when the Dataservers process the files in both Pandora FMS servers.
+If you want to store the agents' XML files in the same shared disk (instead of having each server handle their own locally), Tentacle servers of both computers must be configured so the XML files get distributed into separate folders.
+This will avoid problems when the Dataservers process the files in both Pandora FMS servers.

 To that end, create two folders within the directory /var/spool/pandora/data_in: